Zichqec/aosora_talk_block_udl/README.md

 ## Recommendation for code highlighting
 For code highlighting in files that contain function blocks, I would recommend Notepad++'s built in JavaScript highlighting, with some additional keywords added.
 I have some notes in [this guide](https://ukagaka.zichqec.com/guide/notepad_tips_to_improve_your_ghost_dev_experience#syntax_highlighting) about how you can add your own keywords.
+(The guide currently focuses on YAYA, but the same principles apply, just choose JavaScript instead of C.)

 The following are the keywords I've added for use with Aosora, under INSTRUCTION WORD.